 - Stamp Duty land tax based on the area of property being purchased

 Most valuations is done on an informal manner and with it being a seller’s market, landlords normally just state their price.
 However, professional valuations can be done and we can help you facilitate this.

-There are mortgage plans available through Home Finance Company (HFC) but the majority of purchases are mainly financed in cash, not spread over time.
+There are mortgage plans available through Home Finance Company (HFC) but the majority of purchases are mainly financed from regular bank loans or in cash, not spread over time.